 At a time when there were very few programmes covering mental health, All in the Mind was ground-breaking.
-Here was an opportunity for people with mental health problems to talk about their experiences and for discussion of the increasing body of research about the mind and the way it works.
+There was an opportunity for people with mental health problems to talk about their experiences and for discussion of the increasing body of research about the mind and the way it works.
 Although mental health gets far more coverage on TV and radio than it used it to, with both Channel 4 and BBC3 running recent seasons on the topic, regular series on the topic are still rare.

 The reason we’ve launched the All in the Mind Mental Health awards is to give people who’ve experienced mental health problems the opportunity to tell us how they found a way of coping and to recognise the person or group which helped them to do that.
-It could be something very small which has made a difference.
+It could be something very small that has made a difference.
 You can nominate a friend or relative or even your boss for one of our awards.
-Or maybe the person who made a difference for you was a professional – a therapist, nurse, doctor, psychiatrist or social worker, for example.
+Or maybe the person who made a difference for you as a professional – a therapist, nurse, doctor, psychiatrist or social worker, for example.

 Over the years, I’ve visited some amazing mental health groups up and down the country, and we also want to recognise the work that they are doing.
 We’re looking for unsung heroes who’ve really gone the extra mile.
 These awards are just as much about the people making the nominations as the people they’d like to thank.
 We want to celebrate both.
 For that reason, both the shortlisted nominees and their nominators will be invited to an award ceremony in June.
 When they share their experiences of coping or recovery, we might find there are lessons for all of us.